 I don't have to tell you to build up capability gradually - I trust you to do that.
 Build up confidence and combat reflexes this will come by simply doing a lot of this simulated knife combat.
 Be careful that you don't twist your knees awkwardly in the initial stages when your footwork isnt too good.

-This is only the beginner's basics, of course - if you can't do it at this point, contact the masters on the site, and they will send over exercises that will improve your abilities.
-Once you master basic knife fighting, contact the masters and ask to learn the battle-meditations - the battle-meditations put combat into another league altogether, giving one virtually superhuman reflexes.
+Once you master basic knife fighting, you can progress to battle-meditations - the battle-meditations put combat into another league altogether, giving one virtually superhuman reflexes.

-This can be basic at this point join wilderness survival training, and add to it by making trips into forests to practice stealth.
-Teens doing this sort of training should try to arrange to be ACCOMPANIED BY A RESPONSIBLE ADULT).
+This can be basic at this point teens doing this sort of training should try to arrange to be ACCOMPANIED BY A RESPONSIBLE ADULT).
 Learn to move silently without leaving a trace of your passing, learn to climb trees and hide among the branches.
 Keep it fun, but keep adding skills to your repertoire.

 Intellectual and artistic training, if the student has any potential for it, creates a highly balanced, thinking warrior.
 Such a warrior is ten times more effective in the long run.
 If you have any aptitude for any art or any science - it can be anything - wood working, electronics, sketching, reading, anything, work at it, have fun doing it, and make friends who share your hobbies.
 Exercising the mind maximizes its ability to adapt and learn.

 Everything I've outlined doesn't have to be done at once - you can pace things as you think fit.
 Above all, keep things fun.
 We never oppress junior members of the clan with training - rather, training is a set of wonderful games that keep getting more interesting and more challenging as the years pass.